marekmaskarinec/coulau/README.md

 # libs

 Collection of public domain libraries for umka.
-Docs are in the files.
-You can also find examples in the tests folder.
-Some libs depend on `std.um`.
-Please provide your own.
+Docs are contained in the files.
+Examples are in the tests folder.

-## current libs
+## current libraries

-- strings.um  - a string manipulation library
+- strings.um - string manipulation
-- csv.um      - a csv parser and encoder
+- csv.um - csv parser and writer
-- farbfeld.um - farbfeld parser and writer
+- farbfeld.um - farbfeld decoder and encoder
-- umka2bin.um - converts umka programs into c source code, that can be compiled to a binary
+- umka2bin.um - program allowing for making native executables from umka scripts
+- filepath.um - cross platform filepath operation library